 The paper is organized as follows.
-In section (\ref{sec:type-I}), we introduce the $3+ 3$ model and the parametrization used for the $6\times 6$ mixing matrix.
-Also, by implementing the exact seesaw relation we find the analytical expressions for the masses of the three sterile neutrinos in terms of lightest mass of the active neutrinos and mixing angles and phases of the $6\times 6$ mixing matrix.
+In section (\ref{sec:type-I}), we introduce the $3+ 3$ model and the parameterization used for the $6\times 6$ mixing matrix.
+Also, by implementing the exact seesaw relation, we find the analytical expressions for the masses of the three sterile neutrinos in terms of lightest mass of the active neutrinos and mixing angles and phases of the $6\times 6$ mixing matrix.
 In section (\ref{sec:ovbb}), we discuss the combined contribution of active and sterile neutrinos to the $0\nu\beta\beta$ decay process.
-In section (\ref{sec:result}) we discuss the numerical results by comparing the combined contribution with the standard active neutrino contribution under the light of the present and future searches of $0\nu\beta\beta$ decay process and cosmological observations.
+In section (\ref{sec:result}), we discuss the numerical results by comparing the combined contribution with the standard active neutrino contribution in light of the present and future searches for the $0\nu\beta\beta$ decay process and cosmological observations.
 In section (\ref{sec:nonunitary-range}), we discuss the compatibility of the parameter space with the existing range of non-unitarity of lepton mixing.
-We give the conclusions of the work in section ({\ref{sec:conclusion}}).
-Two appendices (\ref{app:nme}) and (\ref{app:mu-e-gamma}) are added to supplement the discussions in the previous sections.
+The following section (\ref{app:mu-e-gamma}) involves validating our results concerning the branching ratio of the cLFV process $\mu \rightarrow e \gamma$.
+We provide the conclusions of the work in section ({\ref{sec:conclusion}}). \ref{app:nme} is added to supplement the discussions in the previous sections.